 Blogging at 21:30 on Thursday 25th August from intended overnighting spot N 49.47541°, E 03.71998° / http://maps.google.com/maps?q=loc:49.47541%2C03.71998

 We've again used smaller / quieter roads and again passed countless military memorial sites and cemeteries.
-It's almost impossible to envisage what these landscapes must have looked like during WWI in particular.
+It's almost impossible to envisage what these landscapes must have looked like during the great wars: WWI in particular.

-Tonight's intended overnighting spot (pic) is one we've used before and is an area comprising pronounced small chalky hillocks with short, sparce vegetation and the occasional bit of scrub including bramble, birch and juniper.
-It's managed for, and is an excellent place for butterflies and - unusually for France - there's a waymarked trail through the hillocks with information panels dotted about.
+Tonight's intended overnighting spot (pic) is one we've used before and is an area comprising small yet highly pronounced chalky hillocks with short, sparce vegetation and the occasional bit of scrub including bramble, birch and juniper.
+It's managed for (and is excellent for) butterflies and - unusually for France - there's a waymarked trail through the hillocks with information panels dotted about.

 Of the species we've seen (and could ID) there's been: large white, clouded yellow, brimstone, common blue, large blue, chalk hill blue, swallowtail; plus a few restless fritillary species that never settled so defied even a stab at ID.